kognise/among-js/packages/hazel/README.md

-# Among JS | Hazel
+# Hazel | Among JS

-Implementation of the Hazel protocol that powers Among Us.

-Please, for the love of God, don't use this yet.
+A library for interacting with the Hazel network protocol.
+This is part of Among JS, a simple and flexible library for interacting with the Among Us protocol.